Glass. Cookies. Lace. Rainbow.

 If you have spare time in Venice, your trip wouldn’t be complete without taking a boat ride to the nearby islands.
-Through Viator we planned a trip to: Murano, the glass making island; Torcello, the island with the oldest inhabitants of Venice and lastly Burano, the island famous for lace and colors of the rainbow.
+Through Viator, we planned a trip to Murano, the glass making island; Torcello, the island with the oldest inhabitants of Venice and lastly Burano, the island famous for lace and colors of the rainbow.

-MORANO: the glass making island
+Morano: the glass making island

-The first stop on your afternoon island adventure is Murano, a quick 30 minute boat ride across the water and you are dropped off in front of the glass factory, greeted by an enthusiastic glass representative and ushered into the demonstration room.
+The first stop on your afternoon island adventure is Murano, a quick 30-minute boat ride across the water and you are dropped off in front of the glass factory, greeted by an enthusiastic glass representative and ushered into the demonstration room.

 the making of a glass unicorn in action

 They don’t give you a lot of time but I would recommend taking a few moments and gawking at the impressive glass they make.
 Word to the wise if you are as clumsy as I am; don’t bring any swinging bags inside and keep your hands in your pocket.
-You are surrounded by breakable objects, it can be quite nerve racking.
+You are surrounded by breakable objects, it can be quite nerve-racking.

 After you get to ogle at the gifted artwork of these glass magicians, you can take a stroll through the tiny island of 6,000 inhabitants towards the center.
 But don’t wander too far because the next stop is coming up.

 Jump back in the boat and sail away for 20 minutes to the island of Torcello.
 This empty island of only 11 inhabitants used to be a thriving settlement until the 12th century when malaria took control.
-Take a stroll back in time to marvel at the church that older than a millennium and take a sit in the throne of the great Hun.
+Take a stroll back in time to marvel at the church that older than a millennium and take a sit on the throne of the great Hun.

-Along the way you will find this adorable bridge: Ponte del Diavolo or “Devil’s Little Bridge,” the perfect spot to snap some memories with a glorious background.
+Along the way, you will find this adorable bridge: Ponte del Diavolo or “Devil’s Little Bridge,” the perfect spot to snap some memories with a glorious background.

 Fun fact: it is called devil’s bridge because it was built in complicated and extreme conditions.
 Legend claims that the bridge was built in only one day and the rock that holds it up in the center, was thrown into the water by the devil himself.

-Further down the pathway you’ll stumble upon the Cathedral of Santa Maria Assunta.
+Further down the pathway, you’ll stumble upon the Cathedral of Santa Maria Assunta.
 This church has been in existence for over a millennium, is the island’s oldest Byzantine-Romanesque monument (which are two types of architecture both involving great detail).

-Until next time; Murano, Torcello and Burano
+Until next time; Murano, Torcello, and Burano